asakura89/Personal-Notes/Work/Team Lead/Team Lead — First Time Manager.md

 Communication is one of the most important skills for any manager.
 Without communication, you cannot manage or lead effectively.
 You need to communicate with your team frequently, consistently, and clearly.
 You need to communicate with them in different ways and for different purposes.
 Here are some examples of effective communication methods that you can use as a manager:

-- <u>One-on-one meetings:</u> These are regular meetings that you have with each of your team members individually.
+- <ins>One-on-one meetings:</ins> These are regular meetings that you have with each of your team members individually.
 They are an opportunity for you to check in on their progress, provide feedback, offer support, address any issues, and discuss their goals and development.
-- <u>Team meetings:</u> These are regular meetings that you have with your entire team collectively.
+- <ins>Team meetings:</ins> These are regular meetings that you have with your entire team collectively.
 They are an opportunity for you to share information, updates, announcements, or decisions that affect the whole team.
 They are also an opportunity for you to foster teamwork, collaboration, and alignment among your team members.
-- <u>Email:</u> This is a written form of communication that you use to send or receive messages that are not urgent or time-sensitive.
+- <ins>Email:</ins> This is a written form of communication that you use to send or receive messages that are not urgent or time-sensitive.
 Email is useful for documenting information or instructions that need to be referred back later.
 However, email can also be misinterpreted or ignored easily if not written well.
-- <u>Phone call:</u> This is a verbal form of communication that you use to talk to someone who is not physically present with you.
+- <ins>Phone call:</ins> This is a verbal form of communication that you use to talk to someone who is not physically present with you.
 Phone call is useful for conveying information or instructions that are urgent or time-sensitive.
 However, phone call can also be interrupted or distorted by noise or poor connection.
-- <u>Video call:</u> This is a visual and verbal form of communication that you use to talk to someone who is not physically present with you.
+- <ins>Video call:</ins> This is a visual and verbal form of communication that you use to talk to someone who is not physically present with you.
 Video call is useful for having a more personal and engaging conversation with someone, especially if you need to see their facial expressions or body language.
 However, video call can also be affected by technical issues or distractions.

 To communicate effectively with your team, you need to choose the right method for the right situation and the right purpose.
 You also need to follow some best practices for each method, such as:
 - For one-on-one meetings, schedule them regularly, prepare an agenda, and take notes.